 So what does a mechanic DO on a daily basis?

-On any given workday, automotive service technicians–also known as car mechanics, service techs, or auto mechanics–may change oil, rotate tires, or check fluid levels.
+On any given workday, automotive service technicians–also known as car mechanics, service techs, or auto mechanics – may change oil, rotate tires, or check fluid levels.
 They will do routine checks of vehicles using diagnostic equipment or they may be replacing worn brake pads.
 Checking the suspension, steering and brakes are key parts of doing any proper automotive inspection.
-And when the temperature spikes in the summer, they will definitely be inspecting the HVAC system to be sure that the A/C units are working to keep drivers cool.
+And when the temperature spikes in the summer, they will be inspecting the HVAC system to be sure that the A/C units are working to keep drivers and passengers cool.
 Communication is a big part of the job too–either directly with the customer concerning the nature of maintenance jobs, and to other team members for larger repair jobs that require more time, technical procedures and experience.

 Let’s talk DINERO.
 How much does a mechanic make?

 According to the Bureau of Labor Statistics, the national average hourly wage in 2018 of an automotive service technician or mechanic is $19.57.
 Yearly, a mechanic’s salary is $40,710.
 (BLS.gov).
 Hungry to learn more?
 Read on…

 How do you know if you would make a great automotive service technician?